The Cost of Replicability in Active Learning: Replicable Active Realizable Learning

-\begin{lemma} The RepliCAL algorithm outputs a hypothesis with error $\leq \varepsilon$ with probability $1-\delta$, and it stops after $\bigO{\log\frac{1}{\varepsilon}}$ rounds. \end{lemma} Proof of \cref{lemma:CAL} runs analogous to \cite{balcan2015}.
-Letting \(V_r\) denote the hypothesis space at round \(r\), we will first argue convergence by showing that the distributional size of the disagreement region \(\Delta(V_r)\) will be at least halved with each successive round, i.e., \(\Delta(V_{r+1}) \le \Delta(V_r)/2\) with high probability.
+\begin{proof} Proof of \cref{lemma:CAL} runs analogous to \cite{balcan2015}.
+Letting \(V_r\) denote the hypothesis space at round \(r\), we will first argue convergence by showing that the distributional size of the disagreement region \(\Delta(V_r)\) will be at least halved with each successive round, i.e., \(\Delta(V_{r+1}) \le \frac{\Delta(V_r)}{2}\) with high probability.
 Let \(V_r^\Theta\) be the set of hypotheses in \(V_r\) with large error

 If all hypotheses in this set are removed, the distributional size of the disagreement region will indeed be halved

 where the definition of the disagreement coefficient was used.